bisht-ash/commandLine/README.md

 #### Question 3.

 - Take input.
-- Check if the input is 1, return 1.
+- Check if the input is 1, print "Not a prime number".
 - For every number from 2 to sqrt(input) check if it is a factor of input.
-- If there exist a factor then return "Not a prime number"
+- If there exist a factor then print "Not a prime number"
-- Else, return "Prime number".
+- Else, print "Prime number".

 #### Question 4.